As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 A lot of the apps are called SEO suites or apps that promise to do everything you need for your store.
 These apps tend to automate some of the SEO tasks you’d be doing.

-The typical thing they do is setting up templates for your title tags, meta descriptions, and social sharing tags.
+The typical thing they do is set up templates for your title tags, meta descriptions, and social sharing tags.

 While useful for 90% of your pages, you’ll want to optimize the top 10% of your pages based on the rest of your SEO strategy.
 A custom set of those tags for a popular product can have a major impact on your store’s SEO results.